buildownai/buddy/README.md

 You should see the login screen, where you can sign in using the default credentials mentioned above.

+The backend API provides a OpenAPI UI at [http://localhost:5173/api](http://localhost:5173/api)

 ### Configuration

 You can customize **BuildOwn.AI Pilot** by setting environment variables.
 Since Bun is used as the runtime, you can simply create a `.env` file in the root of the project to manage your configuration.
 For example: